Maternity Leave in Texas: How Long It Lasts | Is It Paid?

 Before Conception

-You can get a short-term disability purchase approved while pregnant, but the policy will not generate maternity leave pay until twelve months after the effective date.
+You can get new coverage while pregnant, but the policy will not generate maternity leave pay until twelve months after the effective date.

 Therefore, you must start the policy before conception unless you want interim coverage for accidents and illnesses.
 You may want to have another child.